 The following month, I highlighted a similar scam taking place at Miami Book Fair International – one which Author Solutions made over half a million dollars from at their 2012 event.
 Delia Lopez, the Director of Operation of the Miami Book Fair didn’t care either, telling me by email: “The Fair as an organization does not take positions on these issues.”

 This week I discovered another prestigious literary festival which has been welcoming Author Solutions for several years.
-From figures in their own press release regarding the 2013 LA Times Book Fair, Author Solutions hosted 80 book signings and showcased 1,100 titles.
+From figures in their own press release regarding the 2013 LA Times Festival of Books, Author Solutions hosted 80 book signings and showcased 1,100 titles.

 By their own price list – where they charge $3,999 for the former and $599 for the latter – this netted Author Solutions $658,900 for “showcasing” those books and a further $319,920 for the book signings.
 That’s a total of almost one million dollars.
 From one event!